California State Route 299: History

-State Route 299, from the intersection with US 101 all the way to US 395 in Alturas, was U.S. Route 299 from 1934 to 1964.
-This was a spur of US 99 running East and West from the junction in Redding, now signed as CA 273 at the intersection of Eureka Way and Market St. The actual road has been realigned many times, mainly to make easier grades and curves through the mountains, but also to make room for the Whiskeytown Lake reservoir.
-In many places, especially in Trinity County, the old roadway can be seen beside the new road, and there are even several bridges visible from the current 299 that seemingly connect nothing to nothing nowadays, one of which is an arch bridge from 1923.
+SR 299, from the intersection with US 101 to US 395 in Alturas, was U.S. Route 299 from 1934 to 1964.
+This was a spur of US 99 running east–west from the junction in Redding, now signed as CA 273 at the intersection of Eureka Way and Market Street.
+The actual road has been realigned many times, mainly to make easier grades and curves through the mountains, but also to make room for the Whiskeytown Lake reservoir.
+In many places, especially in Trinity County, the old roadway can be seen beside the new road, and there are even several bridges visible from the current SR 299 that seemingly connect nothing to nothing nowadays, one of which is an arch bridge from 1923.
 In 1934, 299 was the original State Route 44.